Vynny LonlySoft

 It looks good.
 In the code I see that you used tailwind to do the work.
 It's overall a good technology to get used to.
 The only thing that I may point out is that you forgot to add a border.
 Although, it looks even better than the original design because it looks cleaner.
 Pretty clever if it was intentional.

-Marked as helpful1 - @piolonrqzSubmitted about 2 months agoWhat are you most proud of, and what would you do differently next time?
+Marked as helpful1 - @piolonrqzSubmitted 2 months agoWhat are you most proud of, and what would you do differently next time?

 centering the div, right position of image and the text